techlib/celus/docs/admin.rst

 Even though different interest types make the interest system pretty flexible, it is also sometimes desired to be able to make specific adjustments to how interest is calculated for specific platforms.
 This is especially true for platform which do not offer COUNTER data and report types have to be tailor made for them.
-In such case Celus cannot guess how to extract the interest data without explicit instructions from the user.
+In such case CELUS cannot guess how to extract the interest data without explicit instructions from the user.

 To accomplish the above, we decided to make it possible (and necessary) to assign specific reports to a platform as "interest defining".
 There may be more than one such report type - e. g.
 COUNTER 4 BR2 and COUNTER 5 TR reports.

-To tell Celus which reports should be used to calculate interest, you should create corresponding record under `Publications` > `Platform interest reports`.
+To tell CELUS which reports should be used to calculate interest, you should create corresponding record under `Publications` > `Platform interest reports`.
 The only two required input values are `Report type` - the name of the report - and `Platform` - the platform you wish to associate the report type with.